nikol1313/async-video-downloader/README.md

 ## AI

-This project was developed by me, with AI used as a development aid.
-Specifically:

-* The simple static index.html was generated with AI and then integrated into the application.
+* The simple static index.html was generated with AI and then integrated into the application, because i have no interest making frontend.
 * AI was used to assist with debugging, troubleshooting during development.

 All backend architecture, API design, database integration, Docker configuration, and application logic were implemented by me.